Famz21/Legal-AI-Risk-Management/README.md

 # Legal AI Risk Management Chatbot ⚖️🚨

-This repository contains the code and resources for the **Legal AI Risk Management Chatbot**, a project developed as part of the AIE4 Midterm Assignment.
-The chatbot is designed to help users understand and manage risks associated with AI by leveraging Retrieval-Augmented Generation (RAG) and fine-tuned embedding models.
+This repository contains the code and resources for the **Legal AI Risk Management Chatbot**, a project designed to help users understand and manage risks associated with AI by leveraging Retrieval-Augmented Generation (RAG) and fine-tuned embedding models.
+The chatbot provides insights into AI risk frameworks, ethical considerations, and best practices, enabling teams to integrate AI responsibly into their workflows.

+---

+### **Overview**

+The **AI Risk Chatbot** was developed to educate internal teams on understanding, measuring, and managing AI risks.
+It provides actionable insights into risk frameworks and best practices, enabling stakeholders to navigate AI's potential responsibly.
+Rolled out to **50 teams** over a month, this initiative empowers employees to integrate AI thoughtfully into business operations while fostering a culture of awareness and accountability.

+---

+### **Key Highlights**

+- **AI Risk Education**: Designed to address questions about AI risks, ethical considerations, and mitigation strategies.
+- **Responsible AI Adoption**: Supports responsible AI adoption and risk management across the organization.
+- **Cross-Team Collaboration**: Promotes cross-team learning and collaboration on AI-driven solutions.

 ---

 ## Key Features ✨